 L.A.
-James Writing & Design
+James LLC Writing & Design

 Becoming a Writer I graduated, Magna Cum Laude, from the University of Illinois with a B.A. in English.
-Why did I go to school for English?
-I was sure that was what was needed to become a good writer.
-Did it do that for me?
-Nope!
-Yes, I learned to write, but, I was burned out after school.
-Because of my burned out state, I decided to focus on technical and business writing.
-This type of writing doesn't require a ton of creativity.
+Why did I go to school to study English?
+I was sure that was what you needed to become a good writer, but I learned that wasn’t the case.
+Yes, I learned to write, but I was burned out after school.
+Because of my burned-out state, I focused on technical and business writing.
+This type of writing doesn’t require a ton of creativity.
 There is a simple rule.
 Make it concise.
-So, in a nutshell....
-I have written for diverse businesses and non-profit organizations, published in various print media, taught English to domestic and foreign students.
-In the end, I have looped back to what I have always wanted to do - write my own books.
-Life can take a lot of twists and turns.
+So, in a nutshell...
+I have written for diverse businesses and non-profit organizations, published in various print media, and taught English to domestic and foreign students.
+In the end, I looped back to what I always wanted to do - write my own books.
+But after a few years...

 Little Bit About Me Everyone has a story, and you might be interested in mine.
 Of course, it's hard to sum up.
 How can you condense over forty years of experiences into a few sentences?
 Ah, I should write a book about it.
 It could be called, The Very True Tale of L.A.
 James.
 Dull.
 Let's work with some highlights....